0brym/h/README.md

 # h
 Abstracted vanilla JavaScript DOM manipulation

-Does exactly what it says on the tin; manipulates the Document Object Model in an abstracted way using vanilla JavaScript.
+Enables you to manipulate the Document Object Model in an abstracted way using vanilla JavaScript.